FolaisSK/CC201/labs/2_IntroKubernetes/instructions.md

 ```
 {: codeblock}

-3. Open a new terminal window using `Terminal > New Terminal`.
+3. Open a new terminal window using `Terminal > Split Terminal`.

 4. Since the cluster IP is not accessible outside of the cluster, we need to create a proxy.
 Note that this is not how you would make an application externally accessible in a production scenario.
 Run this command in the new terminal window since your environment variables need to be accessible in the original window for subsequent commands.
 ```